Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/02a_Log.md

     Date and time of the creation.

 - *Created by*
-    Name and username of the user who created the intent.
+    Name and username of the user who caused the intent.

 - *Message*
     Log message to the intent.